dyguests/intellij-plugin-json2dart/README.md

 # intellij-plugin-json2dart

-quickly to convert a JSON string to a Dart class ...
+Quickly to convert a JSON string to a Dart class ...

+Most code is base on [zzz40500/GsonFormat](https://github.com/zzz40500/GsonFormat).